Kaladinge/book-palace/README.md

 For the customer possible actions are:

 - Using the Get method to:
-  1. to display all entries from the API
+  1. display all entries from the API
-  2. Display single entries with the id retrieved from the params Toggle books in and out of vart  and display these on a separate page
+  2. display single entries with the id retrieved from the URL parameter

+- Toggle books in and out of cart and display these on a separate page

-On the admin-side possible actions are:
+For the admin possible actions are:
-Using the Post method to add new entries to the Api Using the PUT method to edit properties of  existing entries Using the delete method to delete existing entries
+- Using the Post method to add new entries
+- Using the PUT method to edit properties of  existing entries
+- Using the delete method to delete existing entries

 You can add some bullet points if you'd like to: